 As highlighted above, the town centre would benefit from the provision of a 'metro' style supermarket to replace the Tesco store at Stockwell Gate as there is currently no supermarket serving the needs of those who live and work in the town centre.
 The service sector is generally strongly represented, although the centre would benefit from more cafés and restaurants.
 The latter is seen as particularly important, as Mansfield's 'evening economy' is currently heavily orientated towards drinking establishments.
-The presence of more restaurants in the centre would encourage 'dwell time' in the centre outside of retail hours.
+The presence of more restaurants in the centre, such as the newly opened Capo Lounge would encourage 'dwell time' in the centre outside of retail hours.
 This is something that the council and its partners are trying to address in order to increase the vitality of the town centre.

-The British Retail Consortium (BRC) announced an average national vacancy rate figure of 9.4% towards the end of the monitoring period (January 2017) so the rate identified for Mansfield at March 2017 (13.3%) is above this average.
+The British Retail Consortium (BRC) announced an average national vacancy rate figure of 8.9% towards the end of the monitoring period (January 2018) so the rate identified for Mansfield at March 2018 (12.9%) is above this average.
 Positively, vacancy rates in the main retailing areas are low.